Last revised: December 19, 2018

 6. Robert Hamerton-Kelly, sermon from December 14, 2003 (Woodside Village Church).

-7. Sermons from a Girardian perspective by members of Theology & Peace: Tom Truby in 2012, “Searing Sorrow, Deep Darkness and Advent Waiting“; and in 2015, “The Barn of Peace; and Suella Gerber in 2015, Advent 3C 2015.
+7. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2012, “Searing Sorrow, Deep Darkness and Advent Waiting“; in 2015, “The Barn of Peace“; in 2018, “Separating from Violence“; and Suella Gerber in 2015, Advent 3C 2015.

 Delivered just two days after the 2012 slaughter of innocents in Newtown, CT, Truby offers the Good News that Jesus came to help us live together in peace: